eclipse-xpanse/xpanse/README.md

 1. Run the policy-man project and access “http://localhost:8090/swagger/doc.json” to get the openapi json.
 2. Copy all the JSON content of the openapi json and replace all the content in the JSON file [policy-man-openapi.json](modules/policy/src/main/resources/policy-man-openapi.json)
 3. Run the below maven command to generate the REST API client and data models for policy-man.
-The command can be executed directly inside the `policy` module.
+The command must be executed directly inside the `policy` module.

 ```ssh